Treating Throat, Voice and Swallowing Disorders

 Swallowing exercises and techniques, including the Shaker exercise, which was developed by a Medical College of Wisconsin gastroenterologist/hepatologist – can be taught to patients with swallowing disorders.
 The Shaker Exercise is a swallowing exercise that helps people improve or even restore their swallowing function without surgery or drugs.

-Voice/speech pathologists and a singing specialist work with our Professional Voice Program patients.
+Voice/speech pathologists and a singing specialist work with our Vocal Health Program patients.

 Medication may be used to treat chronic cough, persistent throat infections and some causes of swallowing difficulty.